jh6414/Projects/Balls in Boxes Solution/README.md

 P(max number of balls is 1) = .5

 Note: Number of outcomes that meet conditions / Number of outcomes = 1/3, this is wrong as it assumes all outcomes have the same probability of happening.
-This error has constantly been made my mathematicians throughout history (Bose's "error").
+This error has constantly been made by mathematicians throughout history (Bose's "error").

 You may also notice this looks similar to a binomial distribution, or a coin flip where box 1 is heads and box 2 is tails and number of balls is number of trials.
 This is correct.
 So why not just use the binomial formula?